Lumince/Switchroot-Q-OC/README.md

 * OC Uninstaller.zip
     * This will uninstall the overclocked boot.img, coreboot.rom, and power profiles

+* Switchroot-Bootanimation.zip
+    * This is a custom Switch boot animation made by MakinBacon!

-These zips will overclock in both handheld and dock.
+The OC zip will overclock in both handheld and dock.

 ## CPU OC Installation
 1. Flash the OC zip of your choice in TWRP (HOLD VOL+ while booting android)